KDAS2026/KDAS2026/README.md

 ## Introduction

-본 프로젝트는 국민대학교 K-DAS팀이 **American Control Conference(ACC) Self-Driving Car Student Competition 2026** Virtual Stage 제출을 목표로 개발된 자율주행 시스템의 소스 코드를 정리한 레포지토리입니다.
+This project repository organizes the source code of an autonomous driving system developed by the Kookmin University K-DAS Team, targeting submission to the **American Control Conference (ACC) Self-Driving Car Student Competition 2026** Virtual Stage.

-본 저장소에는 ACC Virtual Stage 시연 영상에서 사용된 자율주행 알고리즘의 구현 코드와 함께, 각 자율주행 모듈의 설계 의도, 구현 방식,  그리고 ACC Core Principles에 기반한 시스템 구성에 대한 설명이 포함되어 있습니다.
+This repository contains the implementation code of the autonomous driving algorithms used in the ACC Virtual Stage demonstration video, along with explanations of the design intent and implementation approach of each autonomous driving module, and the overall system architecture based on the ACC Core Principles.

-또한 전체 시스템의 실행 방법과 각 모듈 간 연동 구조를 확인할 수 있도록 구성되어 있습니다.
+In addition, the repository is structured to allow users to verify the system execution procedure and the interconnection structure between modules.

 ---